-Investor Cerberus open to Deutsche Bank merger with Commerzbank: source
+Investor Cerberus open to Deutsche Bank merger with Commerzbank: Source

-U.S. investor Cerberus is open to a merger between Germany's two largest private banks, Deutsche Bank and Commerzbank, a person familiar with the matter said on Wednesday.

-FRANKFURT: U.S. investor Cerberus, a major shareholder in both Deutsche Bank and Commerzbank, is open to a merger between Germany's two biggest lenders, a person familiar with the matter said on Wednesday, raising the chances of a tie-up.
+FRANKFURT: US investor Cerberus, a major shareholder in both Deutsche Bank and Commerzbank, is open to a merger between Germany's two biggest lenders, a person familiar with the matter said on Wednesday (Feb 27), raising the chances of a tie-up.

 Speculation of a merger has heightened under the tenure of Finance Minister Olaf Scholz, who has spoken in favor of strong banks.
 Both banks have been slow to return to sustainable profitability since the global financial crisis.